Creative Variations for the 6-Day Kid Blanket

 Other exciting color changes can be achieved by striping different colors of cake yarn.
 Betty’s favorite way to do this is to use the follow the original Vivid Chevrons 6-Day Kid Blanket pattern, using one color way for rows 5 and 6 and another colorway for the remaining rows.
 This is called Betty’s Lazy Mix, because I’m lazy sometimes, and I do the same thing over and over again so I don’t have to think.

 There really is no wrong way to cake-mix.
 In fact, it requires a little letting go, rather than planning and pre-determining your look.
-If you like to know EXACTLY how your project is going to turn out before you make it, then cake mixing might make you a little anxious.
+If you like to know EXACTLY how your project is going to turn out before you make it, then cake mixing will make you a little anxious.
 But if you’re willing to “let it flow” and go along for the ride, you might be pleasantly surprised!

 Remember that making a swatch is a great way to learn the stitches and to try out different color combinations and stripe options.
 There are other great reasons to swatch, so be sure you do!